David Steel (Royal Navy officer): Military career

 In November 2008 Steel was appointed Director of Service Personnel Policy (Pay and Allowances) at the Ministry of Defence and, in April 2010, he was promoted to rear admiral and appointed Naval Secretary.
 He was promoted to vice admiral and appointed Second Sea Lord in October 2012.

 Already a Commander of the Order of the British Empire (CBE), Steel was appointed a Knight Commander of the Order of the British Empire (KBE) in the 2015 New Year Honours.
 He was appointed a Knight of the Order of St John (KStJ) on 11 November 2020.

 Later professional life

 In 2011 Steel was appointed as a Director of Portsmouth Cultural Trust, a role he held until 2016.
 In 2015 he became Chief Executive of the Leeds Castle Foundation and Enterprises Limited.

-He is a Deputy Lieutenant of Hampshire, a Freeman of the City of London, and a Bencher of the Middle Temple.
+He served as the Governor of Gibraltar from 11 June 2020 to 23 May 2024, and was appointed as an External Member of the House of Lords Conduct Committee in June 2025.

 Among his other commitments Steel is a trustee of the Nuffield Trust for the Forces of the Crown, and President and Chairman of Trustees of the Union Jack Club.
 He is President of the Church of England Soldiers', Sailors' and Airmen's Clubs and Housing Association, Patron of the Boleh Sailing Trust, a vice-president of the Marine Society & Sea Cadets, and an ambassador for the Woodland Trust.

-Steel served as the Governor of Gibraltar from 11 June 2020 to 23 May 2024.
+He is President of the Royal British Legion Poppy Factory, and a Vice-Patron of Veterans Outreach Support.

+He is a Deputy Lieutenant of Hampshire, a Freeman of the City of London, and a Bencher of the Middle Temple.